-During this week's Wittenborg University visit to the Shanghai Business School, education development was discussed, including the up-coming visit by a group of Shanghai students and lecturers to the Netherlands.
+During this week's WUAS visit to the Shanghai Business School, education development was discussed, including the up-coming visit by a group of Shanghai students and lecturers to the Netherlands.
 The main discussions focused on the Wittenborg - SBS partnership in relation to the developing nature of applied sciences programmes at SBS.
 Wittenborg is a University of Applied Sciences.

 Discussed was the possibility to involve the SBS hospitality students in an applied science research project, to be run during the summer.
 The visiting lecturers would join a teacher-training programme, in which they would learn about accreditation processes in the Netherlands and the positioning of a University as a University of Applied Sciences, rather than a research based University.

 According to Professor Jiang Hong, vice director a the Shanghai Busines School, there is currently a shift in much of Chinese higher education towards more applied sciences approach within the Bachelor programmes.